Dollar prices dip in Baghdad, Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-On Thursday, the exchange rates оf the US dollar edged lower against the Iraqi dinar in Baghdad and Erbil markets.
+On Wednesday, the exchange rates оf the US Dollar against the Iraqi dinar edged lower in Baghdad and Erbil markets.

-According to a survey by Shafaq News Agency, the dollar's rates decreased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 141,150 dinars for every 100 dollars, down from 141,300 dinars on Wednesday.
+According to a survey by Shafaq News Agency, the dollar's rates decreased with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,000 dinars for every 100 dollars, down from 142,250 in the morning.